 We want to believe that governments have oversight and that laws will protect them.
-In fact research commissioned by the Federal Department of Agriculture in 2018 confirmed that Australians do believe this.
-What many people don’t realise however is that farmed animals have been deliberately excluded from the same laws that protect our pets — allowing outdated practices to continue in the interests of economic efficiency.
-This legal double-standard was put in place despite the fact that all animals share the capacity to suffer.
+What many people don’t realise however is that farmed animals have been deliberately excluded from the same laws that protect our companion animals — allowing outdated practices to continue in the interests of economic efficiency.
+This legal double standard was put in place despite the fact that all animals share the capacity to suffer.

-It’s legal to treat Australian farmed animals in ways that would be criminal cruelty if done to a pet dog or cat.
+It’s legal to treat Australian farmed animals in ways that would be considered criminal cruelty if done to a companion dog or cat.

 For most consumers, their only regular ‘interaction’ with farmed animals will be through meat products on supermarket shelves.
 But these neatly packaged items tell us very little about the experience of these animals leading up to and during the slaughter process.